pingcap/docs/br/backup-and-restore-overview.md

 ## Before you use

-This section describes the prerequisites for using the TiDB backup and restore tool, including the usage tips and compatibility issues.
+This section describes the prerequisites for using TiDB backup and restore, including the usage tips and compatibility issues.

 ### Some tips